Knowledge-enhanced Visual-Language Pretraining for Computational Pathology: Results

 \subsection{Zero-shot WSI Tumor Subtyping}

-In this section, we evaluate the transfer ability of different models for tumor subtyping on three datasets of whole slide pathology images.
-We follow the preprocessing pipeline in MI-Zero~\cite{lu2023visual} and CONCH~\cite{lu2023towards}, which uses CLAM~\cite{lu2021data} to segment and split each WSI into small patches.
+In this section, we evaluate the transfer ability of different models for tumor subtyping on common and rare cancers.

-Fig.~\ref{fig:result_wsi_all} shows the performance comparison of tumor subtyping on TCGA-BRCA, TCGA-NSCLC and TCGA-RCC WSIs.
+\textbf{Common cancers.} Fig.~\ref{fig:result_wsi_all} shows the performance comparison of tumor subtyping on common cancers, including TCGA-BRCA (common), TCGA-NSCLC and TCGA-RCC WSIs.
 MI-Zero-Bio and MI-Zero-Pub are two variants of MI-Zero with different text encoders.
-The visual encoders of the two MI-Zero variants are initialized by CTransPath~\cite{wang2022transformer}, which is a pathology-specific self-supervised model pretrained on TCGA.
-To achieve a fair comparison, we also train a KEP variant named KEP-CTP with the visual encoder initialized with CTransPath.
+The visual encoders of the two MI-Zero variants are initialized by CTransPath~\cite{wang2022transformer}.
+To achieve a fair comparison, we also train a KEP variant named KEP-CTP with the visual encoder initialized by CTransPath.
 Both KEP-16 and KEP-CTP are trained on the OpenPath dataset.
 It can be seen that our approach KEP-16 and KEP-CTP outperform PLIP and QuiltNet on all datasets.
-Note that, the experiment comparisons between variants of KEP and MI-Zero are actually not fair for our proposed method, as the MI-Zero variants have also been pretrained on a large number of in-house data -- over 550k pathology reports from hospitals~\cite{lu2023visual}.
-Yet, KEP-CTP still outperforms MI-Zero-Bio across all datasets and achieves comparable performance with MI-Zero-Pub on NSCLC and RCC tumors.
+Note that, the comparisons between variants of MI-Zero and KEP-CTP are actually not fair for our method, as the MI-Zero variants have also been pretrained on massive in-house data -- over 550k pathology reports from hospitals~\cite{lu2023visual}.
+Yet, KEP-CTP still outperforms MI-Zero-Bio across all datasets and achieves comparable performance with MI-Zero-Pub on NSCLC and RCC.

+\textbf{Rare cancers.} Table~\ref{tab:rare} exhibits the median balanced accuracy of tumor subtyping on common and rare breast cancers.
+It can be seen that our method KEP-16 pretrained on OpenPath outperforms PLIP and QuiltNet by a large margin on both common and rare breast cancers.
+Moreover, KEP-CTP significantly outperforms MI-Zero variants on common breast cancers while achieving comparable performance on the rare ones.